wraithan/resume/docs/technical_skills.rst

 Language Skills:

 * Deep understanding of Node.js.
-* Have worked with Python, SQL in the recent past.
+* Have worked with Python, C++, and SQL in the recent past.
 * Have played with Rust quite a bit.
-* Have some work experience in the further past in PHP, Perl, Java, C++
+* Have some work experience in the further past in PHP, Perl, and Java
 * Others I've played with in some capacity or another: Lua, Haskell, Common Lisp, Clojure, and Go